 Every project starts differently.

-Before there’s a script or a plan, it starts with recognizing what matters—then shaping the work from there.
+Before there's a script or storyboard, we identify what matters—then shape the story from there.

 Different formats.
-Same approach: understand the idea, then find the clearest way to express it.
+Same approach: understand what matters, who it matters to, and the clearest way to connect the two.

 But clarity has to hold up outside the boardroom.